 Insurance companies hold and invest people’s savings over a long period.
 They offer annuity plans which make a fixed monthly payment after retirement till death.

 2. Pension Funds

-Pension funds are schemes which provide retirement income.
+Pension funds are schemes that provide retirement income.
 These funds typically have large amounts of money to invest.
 They are major investors in listed and private companies.
 They are especially important to the stock market where large institutional investors have dominance.
 There are two types of pension funds – defined contributed plan and defined benefit plan.